andela-pessien/libredms-apidocs/source/index.html.md

 }
 ```

-This endpoint updates a user's details
+This endpoint updates a user's details.

-Users can only update their own details regardless of privilege level.
+Users can update only their own details regardless of privilege level.

 Again, you cannot set your own role.

 ### HTTP Request